Desolation Wilderness Permit

 Visitors must obtain a Wilderness permit for overnight camping as well as day visits, year-round.
 A quota system is in place for the 45 overnight destination zones from the Friday before Memorial Day through September 30th each year.
 The system disperses visitors throughout the area, providing an opportunity for solitude and reflection.
-Permits are available for advanced reservation six months in advance.
-Due to COVID-19, no first-come, first-served on the day of entry will be available.
+Overnight permits are available for reservation six months in advance.
 A recreation fee is assessed during the permitting process.
-Day trips are free of charge.
+Day use permits are free of charge.

 Desolation Wilderness is accessed through 13 trailheads: Loon Lake, Van Vleck, Rockbound, Twin Lakes, Lyons Creek, Pyramid Creek, Ralston Peak, Echo Lake, Glen Alpine, Mt.
 Tallac, Bayview, Eagle Lake and Meeks Bay.
-During the winter months, most of the trailheads are covered by snow and are not accessible.
+During the winter months, most of the trailheads are covered by snow and are not accessible by vehicle.
 Contact a local U.S. Forest Service office for current conditions.

 The Pacific Crest National Scenic Trail traverses 17 miles through Desolation Wilderness, from Echo Lakes to the south to Richardson Lake just past the northern boundary.
 The Tahoe Rim Trail also travels through Desolation.